Rize00/PenDrive-Password-Manager/README.md

 Stay safe and relaxed... but be careful!
 If you lose the key you can't recover it and I can't recover it.
 You lose all the password associated with the key you lost.
 You can try to re-insert a password with another key, or format the USB stick.

+Note: Works also with MicroSD cards if you have the MicroSD to USB Adapter

 Languages supported: english, italian, french, russian (based on OS language)

 Crypting Method: AES